rmraya/XLIFFManager/README.md

 Source code of XLIFF Manager is free.
 Anyone can download the source code, compile, modify and use it at no cost in compliance with the accompanying license terms.

+Subscriptions are available for technical support, bug fixes, and feature requests.
+By subscribing to a support plan, you contribute to the continuous improvement of XLIFF Manager.
+Your subscription fees pay for code development costs and ensure the quality and reliability of the software.

+Subscription Keys are available at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).
+Subscription Keys cannot be shared or transferred to different machines.

 You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the source code there.

 ## Requirements

-- JDK 17 or newer is required for compiling and building.
+- JDK 21 or newer is required for compiling and building.
 Get it from [Adoptium](https://adoptium.net/).
-- Apache Ant 1.10.12 or newer.
+- Apache Ant 1.10.13 or newer.
 Get it from [https://ant.apache.org/](https://ant.apache.org/)
-- Node.js 18.0.0 LTS or newer.
+- Node.js 20.10.0 LTS or newer.
 Get it from [https://nodejs.org/](https://nodejs.org/)
-- TypeScript 5.0.0 or newer.
+- TypeScript 5.3.3 or newer.
 Get it from [https://www.typescriptlang.org/](https://www.typescriptlang.org/)

 ## Building

 - Checkout this repository.
-- Point your `JAVA_HOME` environment variable to JDK 17
+- Point your `JAVA_HOME` environment variable to JDK 21
 - Run `ant` to compile the Java code
 - Run `npm install` to download and install NodeJS dependencies
 - Run `npm start` to launch XLIFF Manager